thxnlo/lxdautomated/README.md

 # lxdautomated

-# 🚀 LXD WordPress Automation - How `main.sh` Works
+# 🚀 LXD WordPress Automation - How it works

 This project automates the deployment of **WordPress** using **LXD containers**.
 The automation is handled by `main.sh`, which: